LaffertyDev/yarrt/README.md

 Improvements to Rust Code:

 1. Ray could take a reference to the Origin
-2. Rename "Hitable" to "Geometry"
-3. Move main code to a lib function
+2. Move main code to a lib function
-4. add input arguments to the main for camera settings camera position & orientation, aspect ratio, resolution, max_ray_depth,
+3. add input arguments to the main for camera settings camera position & orientation, aspect ratio, resolution, max_ray_depth,
-5. Maybe add in scene loading to render a blender scene file?
+4. Maybe add in scene loading to render a blender scene file?

 For multithreaded support I'm pretty sure this wouldn't be too difficult.
 The book recommends to run N copies on the same scene & randomize the results.
 This would be good to simulate real "light" but isn't going to speed up the compilation times.